Prograf-UFF/urban-chronicles/README.md

 2. Make sure GCC is installed through MingW.
 3. Download Node.js LTS at [nodejs.org/en/download/](https://nodejs.org/en/download/) and install it.

-## Preprocessing Dataset
+## Preprocessing Dataset (optional)

-Here we describe how to generate the input files for Urban Chronicles
+Here we describe how to generate the input files for Urban Chronicles.
+This is an optional step; if you want to skip the preprocessing step, you can simply download the already preprocessed files [here](https://drive.google.com/file/d/1HtFAEBYIdY4Mux8iN_Vajm4nyOcmVAFn/view?usp=sharing) and jump to [Running Urban Chronicles](#running-urban-chronicles).

 ### Downloading the Dataset